 (NCBI-index: 2.758353)

-As far as I am concerned, one of the more beautiful moths in color is the Green Silver-lines (Pseudoips prasinana).
+One of the more beautiful moths in colour is the Green Silver-lines (Pseudoips prasinana).
 The male has an intensely greener forewing than the female and a bright reddish-pink or pinkish-brown wing seam and evenly colored, sometimes checkered, fringes.
-The head and body are green, the antennae are orange and the legs are pink.
+The head and body are green, the antennae are orange, and the legs are pink.
 The three silver-colored oblique transverse lines, which run parallel on the bright green wing, complete the picture that this is a feast for my eyes.
-The hindwing is yellow and the brisket is large and hairy.
+The hindwing is yellow, and the brisket is large and hairy.
 The female has a yellow or greenish-white wing seam and a white hindwing.
 There is usually a dark shadow next to the transverse lines.
-The wingspan is 32-38mm and the flight period is from April to September in one and sometimes two generations.
-Host plant: Birch, Beech, Elm, Oak, and Aspen Poplar.
+The wingspan is 32-38 mm, and the flight period is from April to September in one or sometimes two generations.
+Host plant: Birch, Beech, Elm, Oak, Aspen, Poplar.
 Dutch name: Zilveren groenuil.
 Frisian name: Sulveren grienûltsje.

 Flying period: